 If you’re travelling to a city with a reliable public transport network, the greenest option is a no-brainer.
 Check out the public transport options in your destination city before departing – you might be surprised what you find.
-I certainly was with a lot of the European cities I’ve visited, especially Hungary and Croatia.
+I certainly was with many of the European countries I’ve visited, especially Hungary and Croatia.
 Their trains, trams and buses were frequent, clean, quick and cheap.

 11. Walk walkable distances.